 Gas pressure washers, as the name implies, are powered by gas.
 These pressure washers are more powerful and heavy duty.
 Although gas pressure washers are more powerful and does the job more efficiently, they are quite noisy and creates a mess if not used properly.
 There are also some of the best gas powered pressure washers that are less noisy and less messy.

 Electric pressure washers are powered by electricity.
 These pressure washers are slightly less powerful but are very convenient and easy to use.
 Electric pressure washers are more environment friendly and are also cheaper than gas pressure washers.
-There are some of the best electric pressure washers that are as powerful as gas pressure washer.
+There are some of the best electric pressure washers that are as powerful as a gas pressure washer.

 Do(s) and Don’t(s) of pressure washers